matrix-org/matrix-spec-proposals/proposals/4171-service-members.md

 ## Unstable prefix
 Due to existing implementations, `io.element.functional_members` should be used as the event type until this MSC is accepted.
+The field name (`service_members`) is kept as-is.